ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-14
+## 2024-12-10

-Made progress on personal goals
+Worked on a new project today

-> Talk is cheap.
-Show me the code.
+> Make it work, make it right, make it fast.

 *Auto-generated commit for activity tracking*